-The settlement of Hickory Point in Jefferson County was laid out in March, 1855, on the north side of the military and freight road.
+The settlement of Hickory Point in Jefferson County, Kansas was laid out in March, 1855, on the north side of the military and freight road.
 One of the first settlers, Charles Hardt, was appointed postmaster.
 From the first settlement there had been a contest between the Free-State and pro-slavery residents of the vicinity.
 Party feeling ran high and each faction regarded the other as having no rights.
 At the first election the pro-slavery men took possession of the polls, and there was little respect for law and order on either side.
 After the outrages perpetrated at the first election, each party held an election and refused to acknowledge the other as legal.
 By the summer of 1856, the Free-State settlers had become the stronger faction and determined to drive the other party out.

 On June 8, 1856 two pro-slavery men, Jones and Fielding, were driven away.
 At that time the settlement consisted of three log buildings, a store, hotel and blacksmith shop.
 Both parties in the neighborhood went armed and several skirmishes occurred.